CAZ-H/Uni-AI-Akari/README.md

 # Introduction

 This repo was the working repo for a university Artificial Intelligence course assignment.
 Implemented here are two constraint satisfaction problem solvers for the [Light-up / Akari](https://www.puzzle-light-up.com/) puzzle game, one using backtracking only, and one using forward-checking with constraint propagation.
-This assignment was completed as a group project.
+This assignment was completed as a pair project with another student.

 Below is the handed-in writeup accompanying this repo, enhanced with some embedded images.